pac4j/play-pac4j/README.md

 * The `CallbackController` finishes the authentication process for an indirect client

-## How to use it?
+## How to use Play-Pac4j?

+Using `play-pac4j` is very straightforward.
+First you need to configure your application:

-First, you need to add a dependency on this library as well as on the appropriate `pac4j` submodules.
+ - First, you need to add a dependency on this library as well as on the appropriate `pac4j` submodules.
 Then, you must define the [**clients**](https://github.com/pac4j/pac4j/wiki/Clients) for authentication and the [**authorizers**](https://github.com/pac4j/pac4j/wiki/Authorizers) to check authorizations.

-Define the `CallbackController` to finish authentication processes if you use indirect clients (like Facebook).
+ - Define the `CallbackController` to finish authentication processes if you use indirect clients (like Facebook).

+Then you are ready to secure (part of) your application:

-Use the `RequiresAuthentication` annotation (in Java) or function (in Scala) to secure the urls of your web application (using the `clientName` parameter for authentication and the `authorizerName` parameter for authorizations).
+ - Use the `RequiresAuthentication` annotation (in Java) or function (in Scala) to secure the urls of your web application (using the `clientName` parameter for authentication and the `authorizerName` parameter for authorizations).

+ - Alternatively, you can protect multiple URLs by using the `SecurityFilter`.

 Just follow these easy steps:

+## Configuring your application

+Before you can protect your application, you need to add the necessary libraries and configure your application to use `play-pac4j`.

 ### Add the required dependencies (`play-pac4j` + `pac4j-*` libraries)